aguamar/thoughts/docs/10-about.md

-(Note: This website itself is free---the source code is available via the commit hash links in the footer of various pages and the content is licensed for free distribution and, in some cases, modification.)
+(Note: This website itself is free---the source code is available via the commit hash links in the footer of various pages and the content is licensed for free distribution and, in most cases, modification.)

 [View my résumé.][resume]